Shard polytopes: Shard polytopes

 \begin{proposition} The \defn{shard polytope}~$\shardPolytope$ of an arc~$\arc$ is the polytope defined equivalently as \begin{itemize} \item the convex hull of the characteristic vectors of all $\arc$-alternating matchings, \item the subset of the hyperplane~$\hyp \eqdef \bigset{\b{x} \in \R^n}{\sum_{i \in [n]} \b{x}_i = 0}$ defined by \begin{enumerate}[$\circ$] \item $\b{x}_i = 0$ for any~$i \in [n] \ssm [a,b]$, $\b{x}_{a'} \ge 0$ for any~$a' \in A$, and $\b{x}_{b'} \le 0$ for any~$b' \in B$, \item $\sum_{i \le f} \b{x}_i \le 1$ for any $\arc$-fall~$f$ and~$\sum_{i \le r} \b{x}_i \ge 0$ for any $\arc$-rise~$r$. \end{enumerate} \end{itemize} \end{proposition}

-The shard polytopes corresponding to all arcs for~$n = 3$ and~$n = 4$ are represented in \cref{fig:shardPolytopes3,fig:forcingOrderShardPolytopes}.
-The $\arc$-alternating matchings are represented using solid dots~$\bullet$ for elements in~$\{a\} \cup A$ and hollow dots~$\circ$ for elements in~$B \cup \{b\}$.
-This directly gives the vertex coordinates of their characteristic vectors, replacing~$\bullet$ by~$1$ and~$\circ$ by~$-1$.
+The shard polytopes corresponding to all arcs for~$n = 3$ and~$n = 4$ are represented in \cref{fig:shardPolytopes3,fig:shardPolytopes4}.
+Both pictures are organized according to the forcing order on~$\arcs_n$.
+For each~$\arc \in \arcs_n$, we represent the arc~$\arc$ below and the shard polytope~$\shardPolytope$ above.
+The vertices of the shard polytopes are labeled by the corresponding $\arc$-alternating matchings, where we use solid dots~$\bullet$ for elements in~$\{a\} \cup A$ and hollow dots~$\circ$ for elements in~$B \cup \{b\}$.
+The corresponding vertex coordinates are directly read replacing~$\bullet$ by~$1$ and~$\circ$ by~$-1$.
 For instance, the vertex labeled~${\bullet \cdot \cdot \,\circ}$ has coordinates~$(1,0,0,-1)$.

 \begin{remark} The inequalities of \cref{prop:shardPolytope} imply that~$0 \le \sum_{i \le j} \b{x}_i \le 1$ \mbox{for any~$j \in [n]$.
-Indeed,} \begin{itemize} \item For~$j \in [n] \ssm [a,b[$, we have~$\sum_{i \le j} \b{x}_i = 0$ since~$\sum_{i \in [n]} \b{x}_i = 0$ and~$\b{x}_i = 0$ for~$i \in [n] \ssm [a,b]$. \item For~$j \in [a,b[$, we have~$0 \le \sum_{i \le r} \b{x}_i \le \sum_{i \le j} \b{x}_i \le \sum_{i \le f} \b{x}_i \le 1$, where \begin{enumerate}[$\circ$] \item $r$ is the last $\arc$-rise in $[a, j]$ while $f$ is the first $\arc$-fall in $]j, b[$ if~$j \in A$, \item $r$ is the first $\arc$-rise in $]j, b[$ while $f$ is the last $\arc$-fall in $[a, j]$ if~$j \in B$, \item $r$ is the first $\arc$-rise in $[j, b[$ and $f$ is the first $\arc$-fall in $[j, b[$ if~$j = a$. \end{enumerate} \end{itemize} Considering differences of consecutive inequalities ${0 \le \sum_{i \le j} \b{x}_i \le 1}$, we obtain that~$0 \le \b{x}_{a'} \le 1$ for any~$a' \in \{a\} \cup A$ and $-1 \le \b{x}_{b'} \le 0$ for any~$b' \in B \cup \{b\}$.
+Indeed,} \begin{itemize} \item For~$j \in [n] \ssm [a,b[$, we have~$\sum_{i \le j} \b{x}_i = 0$ since~$\sum_{i \in [n]} \b{x}_i = 0$ and~$\b{x}_i = 0$ for~$i \in [n] \ssm [a,b]$. \item For~$j \in [a,b[$, we have~$0 \le \sum_{i \le r} \b{x}_i \le \sum_{i \le j} \b{x}_i \le \sum_{i \le f} \b{x}_i \le 1$, where \begin{enumerate}[$\circ$] \item $r$ is the last $\arc$-rise in $[a, j[$ while $f$ is the first $\arc$-fall in $[j, b[$ if~$j \in A$, \item $r$ is the first $\arc$-rise in $[j, b[$ while $f$ is the last $\arc$-fall in $[a, j[$ if~$j \in B$, \item $r$ is the first $\arc$-rise in $[j, b[$ and $f$ is the first $\arc$-fall in $[j, b[$ if~$j = a$. \end{enumerate} \end{itemize} Considering differences of consecutive inequalities ${0 \le \sum_{i \le j} \b{x}_i \le 1}$, we obtain that~$0 \le \b{x}_{a'} \le 1$ for any~$a' \in \{a\} \cup A$ and $-1 \le \b{x}_{b'} \le 0$ for any~$b' \in B \cup \{b\}$.
 The inequalities that we kept in \cref{prop:shardPolytope} will be shown to be the facet defining inequalities of~$\shardPolytope$ in \cref{prop:elemPropShardPolytope}\,\eqref{it:facetsShardPolytope}. \end{remark}